aajonusnet/aajonusnet/md/QNA/Q&A Of March 16, 2008.md

 A: Well, we don't really have time.
 It's okay.

-Q: Most of the time, wherever they gave me steroid, I had the greates severity of osteoporosis.
+Q: Most of the time, wherever they gave me steroid, I had the greatest severity of osteoporosis.
 You'd put me on milk for a very long period of time.
 I mean, a lot of milk.
 I think I drank like three gallons of milk a week, sometimes up to five gallons a week.

 A: And I drink seven to eight gallons a week in the summer.